richardanaya/cryptoidentity/README.md

 With these two simple methods, you can start talking with other people to setup conversations between crypto identities

-1. Jane signs a message to public letting them know they are here with Janes's safe identity!
+1. Jane signs a message to the public along with her safe identity!
-2. Bob verifies Jane as the source of message with Jane's safe identity
+2. Bob verifies Jane as the source of message using her safe identity
 3. Bob encrypts his safe identity and sends to Jane
 4. Jane encypts a message using Bob's safe identity and sends to him